apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-datanode-k8s/README.md

 HDFS `datanodes` running inside a kubernetes cluster.
 See the other chart for `namenode`.

-### Prerequisite

-  Requires Kubernetes version 1.5 and beyond, because `namenode` is using `StatefulSet`, which is available only in version 1.5 and later.

-  Make sure the `hdfs-resolv-conf` chart is launched.
-Also ensure `namenode` is fully launched using the corresponding chart. `Datanodes` rely on DNS to resolve the hostname of the namenode when they start up.

 ### Usage

   1. In some setup, the master node may launch a datanode.
 To prevent this,